 Here's how to build a STAR story that lands:

-- Result: Quantify the outcome.
-"Within three months, engagement jumped 40%, and we gained 2,000 new followers."
+- Result: "Engagement jumped 40%, and we gained 2,000 followers."

 Step 3: Anticipate Common Questions and Nail Your Answers